LNG tanks at night

 Natural gas needs to be liquefied at an LNG plant in order to be shipped.
 This article explains how this key link in the LNG value chain works.

-What does the LNG value chain look like?
+What does the LNG process look like?

 The process described in the following is a generalization of the different links in a typical LNG value chain, deviations from this specifically described process occur.